The Best Shoes for Fallen Arches in 2022

 When Is Surgery Needed for Fallen Arches (PTTD)?

 In cases of PTTD that have progressed substantially or have failed to improve with non-surgical treatment, surgery may be required.
-For some advanced cases, surgery may be the only option.
+However in many cases, specialty shoes and orthotics can help you with your fallen arches.